gibsjose/cpp-cheat-sheet/C++ Syntax.md

 	Node<int> * a = new Node<int> {nullptr, nullptr, 3};	// oops
 };
 ```
-How do compiler know what Node we are about to use? `namespace` comes to rescue:
+How do compiler know what Node we are about to use? `namespace` comes to the rescue:
 ```c++
 // "LinkedList.h"
 namespace lst {